Paul D. Schreiber Senior High School: Athletics

-Schreiber offered a total of 46 clubs for the 2014–15 school year.

-Music

-The school features multiple bands, orchestras and choruses.
-In recent years, members of the various ensembles have been chosen to perform in select groups, including the All-State orchestra and band.
-For the 2008–09 school year, 11 Schreiber students were chosen as All-State musicians and alternates.

-In the 2010–11 year, 5 students were selected as the All-State musicians and alternates, and one year later 8 students were selected.

-The school marching band has praiseworthy achievements as well.
-The marching band has performed and marched in the Sugar Bowl Parade (1989), Orange Bowl Parade (1990), and the Tournament of Roses Parade (1996).

-In May 2000, the Schreiber Concert Band performed and won several awards at a high school band tournament in Hershey, PA.
-During the next school year, in the fall of 2000, the Paul D. Schreiber Marching Band performed the piece "Seventy-Six Trombones" from the musical The Music Man at the tenth annual Lauri Strauss Leukemia Foundation Benefit Concert at Carnegie Hall.

 Research program

 Schreiber has a nationally recognized research program in Mathematics, Science, and Social Science.
 There have been numerous local and national winners from the school's research program.
 Students compete in a variety of competitions including the Siemens Competition, Long Island Science and Engineering Fair, and Intel International Science and Engineering Fair.

 The school's research program has attained nationwide recognition through student success in the Intel Science Talent Search competition.
 From 2002 to 2010, the school had the sixth most semifinalists in the nation with 50, trailing only Montgomery Blair High School (108), Stuyvesant High School (103), Ward Melville High School (85), Thomas Jefferson High School for Science and Technology (75), and Bronx High School of Science (59).

-Recent years
+In 2000, nine semifinalists were selected, leading all schools on Long Island.
+Schreiber ranked fifth nationally and second among comprehensive high schools.
+Furthermore, three students were chosen as finalists, leading all schools in the country.
+Ultimately, a student from Schreiber won first place in the competition for her steganography project.
+She encrypted a message in the gene sequence of a DNA strand.

 In January 2008, the school produced six Intel Science Talent Search semifinalists, the second highest total on Long Island.
 Additionally, two finalists were selected from the school.
 Schreiber was only one of two schools that produced double finalist winners.
 Along with Great Neck North High School, Schreiber produced the second most finalists in the country, trailing only Stuyvesant High School of Manhattan.
 A student from Schreiber was selected to be one of the top ten winners of the Intel Science Talent Search 2008, winning a scholarship of $20,000.
 The student was the ninth-place winner for a zoology project based on Odonate populations.

-Eight Intel Science Talent Search semifinalists were selected from Schreiber in 2006, tying for the second most semifinalists in the nation with Stuyvesant High School.
-The achievement of the semifinalists marks the fourth consecutive year that Schreiber High School has been in the top five schools in the United States.
-That year, Schreiber also produced one finalist in the competition, who ended up winning the Glenn Seaborg award.